zouyajing/PhD_document_for_navlab/Qualysis.md

   ![IP](https://github.com/zouyajing/PhD_document_for_navlab/blob/main/imgs/ip.png)

   In general, two computers are needed.
-The first (Windows) connects to Qualysis, and the second(ROS + Ubuntu) receive te trajectory.
+The first (Windows) connects to Qualysis, and the second(ROS + Ubuntu) receive the trajectory.
 They must use the same WIFI.

   Though the driver will publish the transformation between the world frame and the body frame, you may save it into a text file.